 Kubernetes Cluster Detail Page

-The Kubernetes cluster detail page displays detailed information about your Kubernetes cluster.
+The Kubernetes cluster detail page displays a detailed overview of your Kubernetes cluster.

-The Node/Pod counts at the top of the page show you the total number of nodes and pods in the cluster, as well as a breakdown of how many pods are currently alerting or pending.
+The counts at the top of the page show you the total number of namespaces, nodes, and pods in the cluster, as well as the number of popds that are currently alerting and pending.

 The Cluster "Wheel"